-On or about March 24, 2021, IPDN entered into a stock purchase agreement to purchase a significant equity stake in RemoteMore (USA) Inc. ("RemoteMore").
-According to an arrangement between the parties, IPDN made a deposit of \$60,000 to RemoteMore to facilitate the closing of the transaction.
-RemoteMore may use the deposit towards closing costs.
-If the transaction is closed as planned, this deposit will be treated as a part of the purchase price.
-If the transaction for whatever reasons is not closed, RemoteMore shall refund this deposit to IPDN.
+In March 2021, IPDN entered into a stock purchase agreement ("Stock Purchase Agreement") to purchase a significant equity stake in RemoteMore USA Inc. ("RemoteMore"), a Delaware corporation.
+According to an arrangement reached by the parties, IPDN made an initial refundable deposit of \$60,000.00 to RemoteMore to facilitate the completion of the transaction.
+In August 2021, based on milestones achieved in the negotiations, IPDN completed the purchase of all preferred stock in RemoteMore, constituting 5.625% of all outstanding stock of RemoteMore, for \$180,000.00.
+At the same time, IPDN made an additional refundable deposit of \$300,000.00 to RemoteMore to further facilitate the completion of the transaction.
+RemoteMore will use the deposits towards closing costs.
+If the transaction closes as planned, these deposits will be counted towards the purchase price provided in the Stock Purchase Agreement.
+If the transaction for whatever reasons is not closed, RemoteMore shall refund these deposits to IPDN.